DevScope/Docker-LunchOps-Demo/README.md

 First we must push our docker images to an **Azure Container Registry (ACR)**, because it needs to be there for the ACA to be able to pull those docker images.

-You need to login to your azure account and set the subscription you wil be using.
+You need to login to your azure account and set the subscription you wil be using (in newer versions of Azure CLI it prompts you to choose the subscription already).

 ```
 az login